If you aren’t careful, teaching will give you up before you give it up. Therefore, timing is of the essence.

 7.30 pm: A final evening at the MusicFest:

 The two contemporary compositions were engaging, Ravel’s Introduction and Allegro, rapturous, but the Walton/Sitwell Façade … I loath this piece of music like no other.
-In its day, this was ‘fake’ Modernism for the the tea-sipping, parlour-sitting upper class.
+In its day, this was ‘fake’ Modernism for the the tea-sipping, parlour-sitting upper-class.
 It has the pretence of radicalism.
 But at its heart is a cloying, colonialist, and polite mediocrity.
 Walton was a decidedly second-rate and pedantic composer in comparison to Elgar, and Sitwell, a poor women’s Carroll where it comes to the use of ‘absurdist’ verse, and certainly not to be compared with Eliot on any level with regard to an exploration of the ‘abstract’ aspects of language.
 Sitwell’s racial stereotyping is offensive to the contemporary ear.
-I’m not in favour of musical censorship, so a piece like this really does need bracketing.
-Programme notes situating it within the mindset of early twentieth century would have relieved the guilt and discomfort of listening.
+I’m not in favour of musical censorship, so a piece like this really does need some bracketing.
+Programme notes situating it within the mindset of the early-twentieth century would have relieved the guilt and discomfort of listening.